lyrasis/archivesspace-client/README.md

-Archivesspace Client
+# Archivesspace Client
-===

-Interact with ArchivesSpace via its API.
+Interact with ArchivesSpace via the API.

-Installation
+## Installation
----

 Add this line to your application's Gemfile: